CS207Team10/cs207-FinalProject/README.md

 It is always helpful for users to see how concentrations change over time graphically.
 Therefore, we added plot functions to visualize concentration change and we used `matplotlib` library to plot graphs.

-We still added our functions under the `ReactionSystem` class for it has all the variables we need to plot concentrations.

-To plot concentrations for the entire reaction system, we added function `plot_sys`, which will plot the resulting concentrations returned by function `ode` in the Y axis and time interval (0, t) in the X axis.
+To plot concentrations for the entire reaction system, we added function `plot_specie_all`, which will plot the concentrations for all the species in the system over time.

 To plot concentration for an individual specie, we added function `plot_specie`, which will take an integer as parameter to specify which specie to plot.

+We also added a function `plot_reaction_all` to plot (reaction quotients - equilibrium constants)/ equilibrium constants.

 ### Web?